-People with histrionic may also become easily bored with usual routine.
+People with histrionic may also become easily bored with the usual routine.
 They tend to immediately satisfy their wants.
 They also have poor enthusiasm for everything they do.
 Because of this, they may find difficulty in establishing a long-term relationship.

 Symptoms of histrionic personality disorder